 - Content blockers focus purely on filtering.
 They block sites, keywords, and app categories.
 Some use AI to detect explicit images in real time.

 - Accountability apps take a different approach.
 Instead of (or in addition to) blocking content, they monitor activity and send reports to a trusted person.
-The knowledge that someone will see your activity changes behavior even when no block is in place.
+Knowing that someone may see your activity can change behavior even when no block is in place.

 - Hybrid apps combine both blocking and accountability features.